-1969 - On May 13, Governor Ronald Reagan (R-CA) directs California's Department of Water Resources "to work with the U.S. Corps of Engineers to make further analyses of
+1969 - On May 13, Governor Ronald Reagan (R-CA) directs California's Department of Water Resources "to work with the U.S. Corps of Engineers to make further analyses of possible water development plans on the Eel River watershed," in effect shelving the proposed giant Dos Rios dam on the Eel River.
+113 Reagan had expressed reluctance to flood tribal lands here.
+Three years later, the Eel River would become part of the original slate of rivers of the state wild & scenic rivers system.

 On April 17, the executive director of the federal Water Resources Council contacts Bill Gianelli, the director of the California Department of Water Resources stating that "[i]n the course of comprehensive planning for the development of water and related land resources in your state, and in the course of your participation In State-Federal riverbasin studies, I hope you will give full and appropriate consideration to the need for wild & scenic rivers, In proper balance with all other needs for these resources."
-110
+114

 On July 25, the federal Water Resources Council issues guidance on "Wild and Scenic Rivers - Consideration in Studies Concerning Water and Related Land Resources."
 In part the memo states that "[t]he desirability of designating additional wild, scenic, and recreational rivers in a region under study should be examined by the Secretary of the Interior and the Secretary of Agriculture as provided in Section 5(d) of the Act and by non-Federal public agencies and their findings presented in type 1 studies."
-Earlier, the memo states that "detailed site studies are not to be a part of type 1 studies."
+115 Earlier, the memo states that "detailed site studies are not to be a part of type 1 studies."
 Section 5(d) studies, with additional guidance decades later, would become the dominant way in which candidate rivers are identified by federal agencies in western states.
 In 1969, the Water Resources Council consisted of the Chairman of the Federal Energy Regulatory Commission, and the Secretaries of the Interior; Agriculture; Army; Transportation; and Health, Education, and Welfare.

-1970 - In February, the Tuolumne River Conference of the Sierra Club Northern California Regional Conservation Committee publishes The Tuolumne River, a Report on Conflicting Goals with Emphasis on the Middle River.112 This 80-page professionally printed report effectively was a wild and scenic river eligibility and suitability report for the free-flowing reaches of the Tuolumne River upstream of then New Don Pedro Reservoir (now Don Pedro Reservoir).
+1970 - In February, the Tuolumne River Conference of the Sierra Club Northern California Regional Conservation Committee publishes The Tuolumne River, a Report on Conflicting Goals with Emphasis on the Middle River.
+116 This 80-page professionally printed report effectively was a wild and scenic river eligibility and suitability report for the free-flowing reaches of the Tuolumne River upstream of then New Don Pedro Reservoir (now Don Pedro Reservoir).
 It was a recommendation (among others) to the Sierra Club Board of Directors to seek national wild and scenic river status and inclusion in the state's protected waterways system.
-The recommendations were adopted by the Sierra Club board of directors.113
+The recommendations were adopted by the Sierra Club board of directors.117

 On April 6, in the 91st Congress, Representative Jerome Waldie (D-CA 14th Congressional District - Antioch) introduces a bill to add the Eel, Trinity, and Klamath Rivers, along with their main tributaries, to the national wild & scenic rivers system as §3(a) rivers.
-114 H.R.
+118 H.R.
 16854 fails to achieve passage.

-September - The Departments of the Interior and Agriculture propose National Wild & Scenic Rivers Act §5(d) studies for the Kern, Klamath, Russian, Sacramento, Smith, and Tuolumne Rivers.115
+September - The Departments of the Interior and Agriculture propose National Wild & Scenic Rivers Act §5(d) studies for the Kern, Klamath, Russian, Sacramento, Smith, and Tuolumne Rivers.119

 Late in the last session of the 91st Congress, on September 30, Representative Craig Hosmer (R-CA 32nd Congressional District - Glendale) introduces H.R.
 19518? to add portions of the NF Kern, Klamath, Russian, Sacramento, Smith, and Tuolumne Rivers as \$5(a) potential additions to the national wild & scenic river system (study rivers).
-Rep. Hosmer had been one of the original cosponsors of the National Wild & Scenic Rivers Act of 1968.
-Hosmer's California bill fails to achieve passage.
+Pep.
+Hosmer had been one of the original cosponsors of the National Wild & Scenic Rivers Act of 1968.
+Planer's California bill fails to achieve passage.